 - Generous stock options-At a company’s earliest stages, many founders expect to give a senior engineer as much as 1% of a company

 For example, X-team offers an annual budget of $2,500 for things that energize you such as a gym membership or organic produce and runs regular X-Outposts, company retreats which take place for 2-3 weeks somewhere exotic in the world.

 In order to show off your benefits in the best possible light and increase the odds of closing your full stack developer talent, we suggest that you present an offer in a personalized slide deck which clearly lays out your benefits, offers multiple options for equity and salary splits, and explains what equity compensation will actually look like in multiple exit scenarios.

-Wrapping up: How much should hiring a developer cost?
+Wrapping up: How much should hiring a full stack developer cost?